The Year 6 KS2 SATs will be administered in the week commencing Monday May 2022 after not taking place in 2021.

 - Sore throat.
 A sore throat alone doesn't have to keep a child from school.
 But if it's accompanied by a raised temperature, your child should stay at home.
 Read more about sore throat.

 Does the school participate in a residential trip?

 At Bishopstone we have been trialling new residential trips.
-Year 3 and 4 had an exciting three day trip to Oxenwood.
-With Year 5 and 6 last attending Morfa Bay in Wales.
-Currently we work on a alternate year program - yr3/4 then yr5/6.
+Year 3 and 4 have utilised Oxenwood (2018) and also Brownsea Island (2019).
+Year 5 and 6 visit Morfa Bay in Wales.

 Does anything special happen when the children leave Bishopstone at the end of Year 6?

 We believe that the nurturing relationship that we have with our children makes the transition from our school even more important, for both staff and children.
 There is a tradition spanning many years that involves the year 6 children going on a 'secret' trip or 'secret party' at the end of their time with us.
-This has included trip to London, seeing a show, visiting a museum through to 'secret agent' day where they went on a spy mission to Oxford, disco party and most recently getting 'locked in an escape room'.
-We also have a very special Leavers Assembly which they co-ordinate to their requests.
+This has included trip to Oxford, visiting a museum through to 'secret agent' day where they went on a spy mission, disco party and getting 'locked in an escape room'.
+We also have a very special Leavers Assembly which they co-ordinate to their requests held within church.

 Due to Covid in 2020 the children were presented with a box of 'goodies, reminders and memories, a slideshow, a song created for them by the staff and children and plenty of cake!
 This was the same for children at home or school with the Head Teacher delivering to those who were at home.